The Honour of Pontefract

 about his own age and the steward of Nottingham Castle, Sir

 William de Elland.
-The township of Elland was of course now part
+The township of Elland was of course now part of

-Henry's son, the 12th Earl of Lancaster, also a Henry Plantagenet
+Henry's son, the 12th earl of Lancaster, also a Henry Plantagenet

 bore two daughters, The first had no issue the second was Blanche Plantagenet.